Retaking the Exam

 Calculation of the mark for an exam retaken with consolidated marks

-Alex tries to pass his carpenter-joiner exam for the first time (initial exam) on January 15, 2020 (#1).
-Following this first attempt, which he fails, he registers again for the exam.
-On May 4, 2020, he takes the exam again (#2).
-He passes the exam after two attempts.
+Alex tries to pass his carpenter-joiner exam for the first time (#1).
+Following this first attempt, which he fails, he takes the exam again (#2).
+He passes the exam after two attempts, thanks to the consolidation of his marks.

 #1 | #2 | ||